Does Someone Owe You Money? Recover Monies Owed!

 In Arlington, you can file a case four years for written and oral contracts and two years for injury and Property Damage Claims.
 If you don’t file within this period, you lose your right to sue.
 If a minor is injured, the personal injury statute will not begin running until the child reaches 18 years of age.
 In Arlington, a Small Claim Court has no power to hear a suit that is filed after these set time periods.

 The trial of the case may be heard by the Judge of the Court sitting alone, or upon request of either party, by a six-person jury.
 The Arlington statute creating the Small Claims Courts allows either party to request a jury upon payment of a $22 fee.
 Anyone can file a request for a jury trial with the Court not later than 14 days before the date on which the trial is to be held.
 Having a trial by Judge alone will generally take less time and be less complicated than a jury trial.

-You can appear before the Magistrate yourself but professionals can appear on the behalf of small claims plaintiffs.
+You can appear before the Magistrate yourself but professionals or experts can appear on the behalf of small claims plaintiffs.

 The Plaintiff has to go to the Civil Clerk of the Justice of the Peace Court.
 He has to fill a small claim statement form.
 He has to provide the following information:

 You have to pay the Clerk a filing fee and the service of citation fee, to cover costs of serving citation on the Defendant.
 Once a trial date has been set, ask the Clerk to issue a subpoena.
 The full name and address of a witness are needed for a subpoena to be issued.
 A fee must be paid for each subpoena requested.